Linear localization of zero modes in weakly coupled non-Hermitian reservoirs: Results

+\textbf{Non-Hermitian zero modes and linear localization.} Henceforth we take $\omega_0=0$ as the zero energy.
+It is well known that topological and (chiral) symmetry protected zero mode(s) exist in the SSH model \cite{SSH}, and in our case it is exponentially localized on the right side of the system when $t_A>t_B$.
+When coupled to the non-Hermitian reservoir, chiral symmetry of the SSH chain is broken, but non-Hermitian particle-hole symmetry still holds for the combined lattice \cite{zeromodeLaser}.
+It pins the original Hermitian zero mode on the imaginary axis [mode 1 in Fig.~\ref{fig:transition}(a)].
+As the gain and loss coefficient $\gamma$ increases, more non-Hermitian zero modes are generated (modes 2 to 11): A pair of non-zero modes satisfying $\omega_\mu=-\omega_\nu^*$ can coalesce at their EP on the imaginary axis, then repel each other along the imaginary axis (see Supplementary Figure 1).
+This process takes place five times in this combined lattice, giving rise to five EPs [see red squares in Fig.~\ref{fig:transition}(a)].

+While all these eleven non-Hermitian zero modes are similarly localized in the system half [as indicated by the inverse participation ratio $\text{IPR}={(\sum_i |\Psi_i|^2 )^2}/{\sum_i |\Psi_i|^4}$ in the range [1,1.1]; see Fig.~\ref{fig:transition}(c)], there is a clear lineage across the odd-numbered ones with an $\text{IPR}\approx1.08$.
+This phenomenon is a non-Hermitian analogy of avoided crossings in Hermitian system but now on the imaginary axis [see Fig.~\ref{fig:transition}(a)], through which a non-Hermitian zero mode passes its identity to the next mode, including its $\im{\omega_\mu}$ and IPR in the system.

-We then couple the system weakly to the non-Hermitian reservoir with coupling $t'$.
-Although chiral symmetry of the SSH chain is broken due to this coupling, non-Hermitian particle-hole symmetry still holds for the combined lattice \cite{zeromodeLaser}, and it pins the original zero mode on the imaginary frequency axis.
-While the tail of this altered zero mode remains exponentially localized in the system, its tail inside the non-Hermitian reservoir experiences a transition from delocalized [Fig.~\ref{fig:schematic}(b)] to localized [Fig.~\ref{fig:schematic}(d)] when the non-Hermitian parameter $\gamma$ increases.
-The qualitative transition takes place at $\gamma=2t$, and that is where we observe linear localization of the zero mode inside the reservoir [Fig.~\ref{fig:schematic}(c)].
-These results are confirmed using a first-order perturbation theory (see solid lines in Fig.~\ref{fig:schematic}), where we treat the weak coupling $t'$ as the small perturbation parameter.
-Although the correction to the zero-mode wave function \cite{SM} does not explain the mechanism of linear localization directly, we do find that the correction to the zero-mode energy is zero, which turns out to be important in our analysis below.
+By following this lineage, we find that the tails of the odd-numbered zero modes inside the non-Hermitian reservoir experience a transition from delocalized [Fig.~\ref{fig:schematic}(b)] to localized [Fig.~\ref{fig:schematic}(d)] when $\gamma$ increases, also verified by the IPR calculated in the reservoir [Fig.~\ref{fig:transition}(d)].
+During this transition, we observe a linear tail in mode 11 at $\gamma\approx2t$ [Fig.~\ref{fig:schematic}(c)], where not just $\re{\omega_\mu}=0$ (which defines a non-Hermitian zero mode) but also $\im{\omega_\mu}$ is approximately zero ($\omega_\mu/t=0.0356i$).
+Its tail in the reservoir has an $R^2$ value of 0.9997, close to being perfectly linear.
+This qualitative change of the wave function is confirmed using a first-order perturbation theory (see solid lines in Fig.~\ref{fig:schematic}), where we treat the weak coupling $t'$ as the small perturbation parameter (see Method).
+In addition, we also find that the correction to the zero-mode energy is zero, which is qualitatively correct and shines the light on our later analysis using the recurrence relation (\ref{eq:iter}).